mwiginton/node-express-mysql-template/README.md

-# A template to use for REST API's with NodeJS and Express
+# A template to use for REST API's with NodeJS, Express, and MySQL